East of Malaga deep in the mountains the Parque Natural Sierra Tejeda, Almijara Y Alhama Competa is the peaceful setting for a wonderful retreat.

 A range of riding helmets are available on site.

 From May to October a minimum of 3 nights applies.
 Short breaks of 2 nights are possible for the rest of the year.
-Longer stays of one or two weeks are available all year round on request.
-6d/5n.
 Groups larger than 6 can be accommodated by special arrangement, please enquire.

 All year round on request.